 - Do you have any friends or relatives who frequently spend the night in your home?

 You don’t have to become a private eye every time you receive an application.
 When you screen tenants, you just want to have a good snapshot of who the tenant is and make sure they will be able to pay their rent.
-Be careful not to cross the line, make sure you follow the landlord-tenant laws of Northern Kentucky or Cincinnati and do not break any privacy laws.
+Be careful not to cross the line, make sure you follow the landlord-tenant laws of Greater Cincinnati Area or Cincinnati and do not break any privacy laws.
 Make sure the tenant you select will be willing to treat your property with respect and follow any guidelines of living in your property.